Jxiang2/workaxle-optaplanner/README.md

 ```

 ### Output:
-A list containning all the scheduled shift assignments.
+A list containning all the scheduled shift assignments
 ```java
 List<ShiftAssignment>
 ```